Learning Through Places Lesson Plan – Family Farms: Jewish Farmers in ConnecticutNovember 17, 2018

 Jews Move to Connecticut to Become Farmers

-There was an organization to help Jewish immigrants become farmers.
-It was called the Jewish Agricultural Society.
-The Jewish immigrants had gotten help getting to America from Baron de Hirsch.
-Many Eastern European Jews were escaping violence in their homeland.
+The immigrants who were Jewish were escaping violence in their homeland.
+They got help getting to America from Baron de Hirsch.
 Baron de Hirsch was a wealthy German man.
 He was Jewish, too, and he wanted to help.

 The Jewish immigrants came to New York City.
-There, the Jewish Agricultural Society helped them find farms.
-The society loaned them money to buy the farms.
+But they did not stay in the city.
+The Jewish Agricultural Society helped them find farms in the country.
 The society gave the new farmers advice about how to run a farm.
 It published a farming magazine in the Yiddish and English languages.
 Yiddish is the language these Jews spoke.
 The magazine taught the new farmers how to manage a farm and make enough money to support their families.

 The Jewish Farmer, May 1912.
 Photo: Jewish Agricultural and Industrial Aid Society, New York, New York.
 This is the magazine that helped Jewish farmers learn how to farm.
 Can you see the English words on the cover?
 Can you also see the Yiddish words written in a different alphabet?

 They had a lot to learn!
 They had to learn a new language.
 They had to learn how to take care of animals like chickens and cows.
 They learned how to sell their eggs and milk.
 Farming is a lot of hard work!
-There are things to do every day.
 They also had to learn a new culture, new foods, and a new style of clothing.

 Louis Himmelstein’s family moved from Russia to New York City in 1900.
 He was 18 years old.
 The family moved to a farm in Lebanon, Connecticut in 1903.
-Louis loved farming.
+Louis found out he loved farming.
 He became a farmer.